 - investigate the theft of private or commercial property

 - provide advice about corporate and personal security

 - take statements from witnesses.

 Private investigators work indoors in offices and outdoors conducting surveillance.
 They may need to travel locally or interstate and often work outside of office hours.

 - able to work independently or as part of a team

 - able to accept responsibility

-- a sound character with no criminal or other convictions that would prevent you from getting a private investigators licence.
+- of sound character, with no criminal or other convictions that would prevent you from getting a private investigators licence.